 firstTenant and will be able to select that tenant in the report builder.
 Other users, without the particular firstTenant authorization, will not be able to select that tenant in the report builder nor be able to see results of reports that are based on that tenant.

 In the case of a Multi-Engine scenario where tenant specific data is isolated by deploying to dedicated engines there are no Tenant-Identifiers present in the particular engines themselves.
 In order for a single Optimize instance that is configured to import from each of those engines to support this scenario it is required to configure a

 defaultTenant per engine is that all data records imported from the particular engine where no engine-side Tenant-Identifier is present this

 defaultTenant will be added automatically.
 Optimize users will be authorized to those default tenants based on whether they are authorized to access the particular engine the data originates from.
 So in this scenario it is not necessary to configure any

 environment-config.yaml configuration snippet illustrates the configuration of this

 defaultTenant on two different engines.

 ... engines: "engineTenant1": name: engineTenant1 defaultTenant: # the id used for this default tenant on persisted entities id: tenant1 # the name used for this tenant when displayed in the UI name: First Tenant ... "engineTenant2": name: engineTenant2 defaultTenant: # the id used for this default tenant on persisted entities id: tenant2 # the name used for this tenant when displayed in the UI name: Second Tenant ...

-Optimize users having an
+Optimize users who have an

 Optimize Application Authorization on both engines will be able to distinguish between data of both engines by selecting the corresponding tenant in the report builder.